Hole (Foetus album)

-Hole is a Scraping Foetus Off the Wheel album released in September 1984.
+Hole is the third studio album by Scraping Foetus Off the Wheel released in September 1984.
 It was the first Foetus material released by Self Immolation through Some Bizzare.
 In 1995, Hole was given a US re-release by Thirsty Ear.
+It was also the first of two Foetus releases under the name Scraping Foetus Off the Wheel, the other being Nail.

 Hole is Self Immolation #WOMB FDL 3.

 Track listing

 A vinyl test pressing is released which includes two additional tracks "Sick Man Edit" [1:07] (end of LP side 1) and "Cold Day In Hell Edit" [1:14] (end of LP side 2).
 Both are edited versions of the originals.

 Bonus 12"

 Some copies of the original LP release were packaged with a 12" containing bonus tracks.
 These tracks later appeared, variously, on Wash/Slog, Finely Honed Machine, and Sink.